 These two Sunflower Crackers and Dehydrated Cracker recipes are from Pip Magazine Issue 12 - The Microscopic Issue.

 This next Seed Cracker recipe is from the label of a pre-mix package at The Source Bulk Foods in Vic Park.
 You can buy all the ingredients in bulk there too.
 These ones also have chia seeds.

 Currently the best place to leave one-use soft plastics are in REDcycle collection bins at the front of Coles and Woolies stores.
 Go to REDCycle for bin locations and other useful info.

-For more ideas on reducing your plastic waste check out Urban Revolution Plastic Free July Journey Guides!
+For more ideas on reducing your plastic waste check out our Reducing Plastic Waste in the Laundry article!